-The evaluation metrics of classifiers were computed using the numbers of true positive (TP), false positive (FP), true negative (TN), and false negative (FN) for a binary classifier, where TP indicates the number of samples of positive class (mortality class) identified correctly, FP indicates the number of samples of negative class (survival class) identified incorrectly as the positive class, TN indicates the number of samples of negative class identified correctly, and FN indicates the number of samples of positive class identified incorrectly as the negative class.
+The evaluation metrics of classifiers were computed using the numbers of true positive (TP), false positive (FP), true negative (TN), and false negative (FN) for a binary classifier, where TP indicates the number of samples of positive class (mortality class) identified correctly, FP indicates the number of samples of negative class (survival class) identified incorrectly as the positive class.
+TN indicates the number of samples of negative class identified correctly, and FN indicates the number of samples of positive class identified correctly as the number of samples of positive class.